gravitational/teleport/rfd/0015-2fa-management.md

 The above `LocalAuthSecrets` will be migrated by Teleport at startup in v6.
 In v7, we will remove the deprecated MFA fields from `LocalAuthSecrets.`

+### audit log

+All 2FA device operations (create/delete) will emit an audit log entry.
+The entry should contain the user, device UUID and device name at a minimum.

+Logging in with a 2FA check will add a `With2FA` field containing the device UUID to `UserLogin` event.